GoogleCloudPlatform/firebase-extensions/firestore-palm-chatbot/README.md

 **Configuration Parameters:**

 * Palm API Provider: There are two services which provide access to the PaLM API.
 Which would you like to use?
-Keep in mind you will need to enable the service in your GCP project.
+If Vertex AI is selected, the service will be automatically enabled.
+If Generative Language is selected, you can provide an API key obtained through MakerSuite or your GCP console, or use Application Default Credentials if the Generative Language AI is enabled in your google cloud project.

 * API Key (Generative Language AI for Developers Provider ONLY): If you selected Generative AI for Developers as your PaLM API provider, you can optionally choose to provide an API key.
-If you do not provide an API key, the extension will use Application Default Credentials.
+If you do not provide an API key, the extension will use Application Default Credentials, but will need the service enabled in GCP.

 * Collection Path: Path to a Cloud Firestore collection which will represent a discussion with a LLM on the PaLM API.